mcruzdev/blog/docs/posts/how-does-quarkus-build-your-application.md

 ## TL;DR

-This post explores where Quarkus init the build process for your Quarkus application.
+This post explores how Quarkus init the build process for your Quarkus application.

 ## Quarkus concepts